unumberone/AgriChain/README.md

 | 9 | [License](#license) |

 ## Introduction
-AgriChain is a blockchain-powered platform that connects farmers and consumers directly, ensuring fair pricing, transparency, and sustainability in agriculture through smart contracts and AI-driven insights.
+AgriChain is a blockchain-powered platform that connects farmers and customers directly, ensuring fair pricing, transparency, and sustainability in agriculture through smart contracts and AI-driven insights.

 ## Pain Points in Farming
-The agricultural sector faces many challenges that impact both farmers and consumers.
+The agricultural sector faces many challenges that impact both farmers and customers.
 Here are some of the key pain points we observed:

 ### 1. Unfair Pricing & Market Access
 - Middlemen reduce farmers' earnings and limit direct market access.
 - Price fluctuations cause income instability.

 ### 2. Lack of Transparency in Supply Chain
-- Consumers can't verify product authenticity or pricing fairness.
+- customers can't verify product authenticity or pricing fairness.
 - Absence of proper tracking of agricultural goods.

 ### 3. Limited Access to Market Intelligence